What Parents & Families Need to Know

 An appreciation for the complexity of eating disorders is especially critical when evaluating treatment program options.
 It is often difficult to assess whether any particular program has the resources, sophistication, and clinical experience to develop and deliver a comprehensive treatment plan that addresses the multiple factors that drive any individual’s eating disorder.
 While there is often a natural and understandable interest in identifying the issues that created the eating disorder in the first place, research and clinical experience point to the necessity of focusing on the factors that are actually maintaining and sustaining the disorder in the present moment.
 A focus on these immediate maintaining factors is a key element of effective treatment.

 Developing a comprehensive treatment plan requires careful and thorough assessment of the six key dimensions.
-Within the first days of admission, each adolescent and her family participates in a detailed assessment process.
+Within the first days of admission, each adolescent and their family participates in a detailed assessment process.
 Nutritionists review the teen’s dietary and growth history, food preferences and disordered eating behaviors and establish an initial plan for normalizing eating behaviors and re-establishing nutritional stability.
 Our psychotherapy team and psychiatrists conduct a thorough review of each individual’s temperament, personality and cognitive styles.
 Families provide historical information and perspective on their child’s developmental and relationship histories.
 Psychiatric evaluations assess the degree to which underlying mood and anxiety issues may be contributing to the adolescent’s eating disorder.
 These evaluations also explore family histories of mood and anxiety disorders in order to clarify the importance of these potential maintaining factors.

 Helping adolescents to recognize, challenge and change their beliefs about the positive benefits of their eating disorder is critical for building motivation and commitment to recovery.
 Assessing motivation is critical but never sufficient.
 Motivation and commitment are built on actual behavior change.
 Treatment challenges, sometimes referred to as therapeutic exposures, create opportunities to practice, encounter challenges, adapt and learn.
 While many of these challenges address food and eating behaviors, we also look to create individualized challenges to help adolescents learn how to manage emotional intensity.
 These challenges are the foundation for our clinical programming and the real engine for change and recovery.